LaunchCodeEducation/lchs/src/chapters/forms/form-submission.rst

 *HOWEVER*...

-Enter a simple string of characters into your form and click submit.
+Enter a simple string of characters into your form and click *Login*.
 Now check the updated URL.

 .. figure:: figures/pw-in-url.png